 - Gather all evidence to support the allegation, such as photocopying similar exam answers, photocopying or printing excerpts from original documents that have been copied, etc.

-- Faculty member may call the Dean of Faculty’s office or consult with the Associate Dean of Academic Services on possible actions to take without disclosing the student’s name.
+- Faculty member may call the Dean of Faculty’s office or consult with the Associate Dean of Faculty on possible actions to take without disclosing the student’s name.
 Faculty may also consult other colleagues without disclosing the student’s name.

 - Fill out the Academic Misconduct Incident Form and make three copies.

 - Confront and talk to the student about the misconduct, and give them a copy of the incident form.
 Keep a copy for your records.

 Submit a copy of the form to the Associate Dean of Faculty along with the evidence you have collected supporting the allegation.